1. Corporate Litigation in Washington D.C. | Client Background and Initial Dispute

 Differentiating Advisory, Arrangement, and Management Fees

-Borrowers frequently claim that multiple fee categories overlap, but D.C. courts assess whether each fee corresponds to a distinct contractual obligation.
+Borrowers frequently claim that multiple fee categories overlap, but D.C.
+Courts assess whether each fee corresponds to a distinct contractual obligation.

 The defense team mapped each fee category to its specific performance obligation, relying on the contract’s structure and the parties’ negotiation history.